 Día de los Muertos, otherwise known as Day of the Dead, is a traditional Mexican holiday that celebrates the lives of passed loved ones.
-The thousands-of-years-old Aztec-originated tradition is celebrated throughout Latin America every year with feasts, costumes, and sugar skulls.
+The thousands-of-years-old, Aztec-originated tradition is celebrated throughout Latin America every year with feasts, costumes, and sugar skulls.
 Once again, Houston is holding a spectacular Día de los Muertos festival to honor the tradition!
 [Featured image via Shutterstock]

+On the corner of Walker St. and Smith St. visitors can enjoy a DJ set at Navidad en el Barrio.
 Organizers encourage the public to get involved with the festivities, asking only that any attire be authentic to the traditional celebration.

 Stay tuned for more details on coming Dia de los Muertos festivities in Houston!